mahdiwf/loan-prediction/README.md

  * combine columns/create new features and remove old ones (feature engineering)
  * remove columns having low/zero correlation with the target

-Now, let's assume we have a clean data after EDA above.
+Now, we have a clean data after EDA above.
 However, there are still two problems with this data that has not been addressed in the above steps: outliers & imbalance data.

 Finding & transform outliers<br>
 Features with outliers (before transform)